Jp-bruno/Space-Tourism-Frontend-Mentor/README.md

 ## Welcome

 This project was a [FrontEnd Mentor challenge](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
-I could do it in ReactJS, it would be easier, but i needed to prove to myself that I could do it with just HTML and CSS to challenge my skills.
+I could do it in ReactJS, it would be easier, but I needed to prove to myself that I could do it with just HTML and CSS to challenge my skills.

 ## Built with